AcePenaflorida/PenafloridaAceCS3103_WSTactivities/README.md

 # Pe-afloridaAceCS3103_WSTactivities
-Complilations of laboratory activies in IT 314.
+Compilations of laboratory activities and exercises in IT 314.